 The Vikings (7-3 overall, 2-0 league) drew high praise from coach Kent Leiss.

 “We’re on pace right now to be the best defensive team I’ve ever had,” Leiss said.
 “We’re giving up about 48 points a game.
 They work hard.”

-So the fact that the Viks played so well from the opening tip was somewhat surprising.
+So the fact the Vikings played so well from the opening tip was somewhat surprising.

 CdA opened a 9-1 lead and that grew to 20-6 by early in the second quarter.
-Their biggest lead in the first half came at 26-9.
-The Viks made 15 of 25 shots from the field in the first two quarters to LC’s 3 of 16.
+Its biggest lead in the first half came at 26-9.
+The Vikings made 15 of 25 shots from the field in the first two quarters to LC’s 3 of 16.

 “We had to deal with some discipline problems but Wednesday and Thursday we had our two best practices of the year,” Leiss said.
 “So they not only had to deal with Gage leaving but with me all over them because I didn’t think we played well in the Christmas tournament.
 We didn’t share the basketball very well.
 We did a much better job tonight.
 If we play like this, this is what I thought we could do even without Chad (Chalich, who returned this week from a broken foot).
 Because we moved the basketball we shot better.”

 “Defense and rebounds wins games.
 It’s as simple as that,” CdA’s Deon Watson said.